 The Ionospheric Layers

 The ionosphere comprises three distinct regions known as the D, E and F regions.
 While the F region exists during both day and night, the D and E regions may vary in density.
 During the day, the D and E regions are more heavily ionized by solar radiation and so does the F layer, which develops an additional weaker region called the F1 region.
 So, the F region consists of the F1 and F2 regions.
-The F2 region is present in both day and night and is responsible for the refraction and reflection of radio waves.
+The F2 region is present both day and night and is responsible for the refraction and reflection of radio waves.

-The D layer is the lowest one and it´s the one radio waves reach when traveling up the atmosphere.
+The D layer is the lowest one and it's the one radio waves reach when traveling up the atmosphere.
 It starts from about 50-80 km (31-50 miles).
-It´s present during the day when ultraviolet radiation from the sun interact with the molecules and atoms, stripping one electron off.
+It´s present during the day when ultraviolet radiation from the sun interacts with the molecules and atoms, stripping one electron off.
 After sunset, as solar radiation decreases, electrons recombine and this layer disappears.
 The ionization of the D region is due to a form of radiation known as Lyman-series radiation at a wavelength of 121.5 nanometers and ionizes nitric oxide gas present in the atmosphere.

 The D layer attenuates radio signals passing through.
 The level of attenuation depends on the wavelength of radio signals.
 Lower frequencies are affected more than higher ones.
 This varies as the inverse square of the frequency, meaning that lower frequencies are prevented from traveling further, except at night when the D region dissipates.

 The E region is the one that follows the D above the atmosphere.
 It´s found at an altitude of about 90-125 km (56-78 miles).
 Here, ions and electrons recombine very quickly.
 The levels of ionization drop fast after sunset, leaving a small amount of ionization present but this also disappears at night.
-The gas density at the E region is less than it is at the D region; therefore, when radio waves cause electrons to vibrate fewer collisions occur.
+The gas density in the E region is less than it is in the D region; therefore, when radio waves cause electrons to vibrate fewer collisions occur.

 As the radio signal travels further up into the region, it encounters more electrons and the signal is refracted away from the higher dense electron region.
 The amount of refraction diminishes when the signal increases in frequency.
 The higher frequencies make it through the region and pass on to the next region.